-You need to be, particularly, careful and deliberate in building the leadership team.
+You need to be particularly careful and deliberate in building the leadership team.
 Building operations from nothing requires a different skill set than running an existing operation.
-You need leaders who are flexible, innovative, comfortable with ambiguity, and visionary but also with an ability to execute.
-These people need to be able to sit in a room, before the building even exists, and create the vision and new processes that will help to realize it – much different than stepping into an established organization.
-They also need to be adept at building the next level of leadership, in one fell swoop.
-They won’t be picking 1 or 2 people to round out an existing team.
+You need leaders who are visionaries, who are flexible, innovative, and comfortable with ambiguity but also with an ability to execute.
+Before the hospital even exists, these leaders need to be able to sit in a room and create the vision and new processes – much different than stepping into an established organization.
+They also need to be adept at building the next level of leadership in one fell swoop.
+They won’t be picking one or two people to round out an existing team.

 2. Start early!

 This should go without saying, but most of the early attention in the planning process is focused on facilities and core patient care and operational issues.
 HR and the hiring process is a bit of an afterthought.
 The reality, though, is that your HR team has never been through this.
-Every one of these we’ve worked on would have benefitted from starting formal discussions about the selection system at least a few months earlier than they did.
+Every one of the hospital startups we’ve worked on would have benefited from starting formal discussions about the selection system at least a few months earlier than they did.

 3. Define what you are looking for.

 Here’s where you have an advantage.
 Rather than trying to change a culture that already exists, you have the opportunity to define and build the culture from the ground up.
 This work requires some deliberate steps, though.
-You can’t leave your definition of the culture you envision at the theory stage.
+When you define the culture you envision, you can't leave it at the theory stage.
 You need to define the specific behavioral competencies you’ll be looking for in staff at every level of the organization.
-These are the skills your target in the selection process, and will form the foundation of your performance management and staff and leader development efforts.
+These are the skills you'll target in the selection process, and that will form the foundation of your performance management and staff and leadership development efforts.
 That’s how you build and sustain a culture.

-4. Pay sufficient attention to selection system and hiring “process.”
+4. Pay sufficient attention to the selection system and hiring process.

-The start-up process is not just your normal selection process with a higher volume.
-You can’t expect your current HR team to handle this by just doing “more” of what they normally do.
-High volume hiring means they need to develop a new process.
-They’ll need to sift through thousands of candidates, quickly.
-They can’t use the same process they use to process their standard number of requisitions.
+The startup process is not just your normal selection process with a higher volume.
+You can’t expect your current HR team to handle this by just doing more of what they normally do.
+High volume hiring means they will need to develop a new process.
+They’ll need to sift through thousands of candidates quickly.
+They can’t use the same system they use to process their standard number of requisitions.
 Will your current ATS work?
 Will it need to be modified?
-Where will you get the resources to screen applicants, resumes and do phone screens?
+Where will you get the resources to screen applicants, resumes, and do phone interviews?
 How will the process change for various job families?

 You need to be as deliberate and objective as possible at every step of the hiring process – on a large scale.
 There is no room for non-standardized hiring decisions based on instinct or variable standards.
-Choose the right tools - ATS, interview guides, training, behavioral screening tools, etc.
+Choose the right tools: applicant tracking systems, interview guides and training, behavioral screening tools, etc.